oracle-livelabs/oci/oci-vtaps-flow-logs/lab1/lab1.md

         **Note**: This lab can be completed in any OCI region you have access to with the required resources.
 Based on your account, select the desired region to complete the exercise.
 For the purpose of this lab we will use the **"US East (Ashburn)"** region.

 ## Task 1: Create Log Group

+With log groups, you do not have to rely on complex compartment hierarchies to secure your logs.
+We will create a log group to facilitate the flow logs in the section to come.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Observability and Management** and click on **Log Groups**.